HomeGlossary › Biryani

 Extraction & Chemistry

-SynonymsBIRYANI SPICE MIX · BIRYANI BLEND
+SynonymsBIRYANI SPICE ACCORD · BIRYANI BLEND

 Physical Properties